Key and Unique Features

 Precision engineered for advanced IVPT testing, the Phoenix Flex delivers unmatched accuracy and ease of use, with features designed to support compliant/streamlined workflows with dependable data integrity.

-• Full media replacement meets regulations
+• Full or large aliquot media replacement

 • 10 or 13mL receiver chamber capacity